AnXi0usCat/continous-control-project/report.md

 tutorial provided by the Udacity in their Deep RL nano-degree, which makes use of [DDPG](https://arxiv.org/abs/1509.02971) agent.

 Deterministic Policy Gradients is an Actor-Critic method that that has a nice property of being off-policy.
-DDPG belongs to the A2C family, but with thge deterministic policy which means that it directly provides us with the action to take from the state.
+DDPG belongs to the A2C family, but with the deterministic policy which means that it directly provides us with the action to take from the state.
 This means that we can directly improving the policy by maximsing the Q-Value.

 DDPG is considered to be an an Actor-Critic method.